hvarfner/hvarfner.github.io/content/authors/admin/_index.md

 **About me**

-I am a third-year PhD student in Machine Learning, specifically Bayesian Optimization, at Lund University in Sweden.
+I am a fourth-year PhD student in Machine Learning, specifically Bayesian Optimization, at Lund University in Sweden.
+In May 2024, I will be joining Meta as a Research Scientist Intern, working on Adaptive Experimentation and Bayesian Optimization.

-**Open source and open data**

-* My [Github](https://github.com/hvarfner/) containing various research- and non-research-related projects
+My [Github](https://github.com/hvarfner/) containing various research- and non-research-related projects

+**Research**

+* **May, 2024:** My work [Vanilla Bayesian Optimization Performs Great in High Dimensions](https://arxiv.org/abs/2402.02229) was accepted to ICML 2024!
+* **January, 2024:** My work [A General Framework for User-Guided Bayesian Optimization](https://arxiv.org/abs/2311.14645) was accepted to ICLR 2024 as a Spotlight presentation (top 5%)!
+* **September, 2023:** My work [Self-Correcting Bayesian Optimization through Bayesian Active Learning](https://arxiv.org/abs/2304.11005) was accepted to NeurIPS 2023!

 **Outreach**

+* [AutoML Seminar talk:] I am scheduled to present at the [AutoML Seminar series](https://automl-seminars.github.io/) on June 13, 2024.

+* [Talk at Unversity of Copenhagen:] I recently presented my work on high-dimensional Bayesian Optiization at the Pioneer Center for AI in Copenhagen on May 3, 2024.

-* [SecondMind talk:](https://www.youtube.com/watch?v=-huaWITLyE8&t=16s) A large portion of my work was recently presented by my supervisor, Luigi Nardi, at [SecondMind](https://www.secondmind.ai)
+* [SecondMind talk:](https://www.youtube.com/watch?v=-huaWITLyE8&t=16s) A large portion of my work was presented by my supervisor, Luigi Nardi, at [SecondMind](https://www.secondmind.ai)